microsoft/vscode-docs/docs/extensions/publish-extension.md

 `vsce` will remember the provided Personal Access Token for future references to this publisher.

-**Note:** Alternatively, create your publisher in https://marketplace.visualstudio.com/manage and login in `vsce`, as described in the next section.
+**Note:** Alternatively, create your publisher in the Marketplace publisher [management page](https://marketplace.visualstudio.com/manage) and login in `vsce`, as described in the next section.

 ### Login to a Publisher